007hillman/ImageTool/README.md

 this will run a test on the sample image in that folder
 - For help on the various options run the command python3 Master.py -h
+- if you have twitter authentication and token keys , store them in these environmental variables by entering these code in the terminal export CONSUMER_KEY="enter your twitter consumer key here" export CONSUMER_SECRET="enter your twitter consumer secret here" export ACCESS_TOKEN="enter your access token here" export ACCESS_TOKEN_SECRET="enter your access token secret here"